mavryk-network/LIGO/tools/vim/ligo/start/ligo/README.md

 # LIGO language support for Vim

-This plugin adds support for PascaLIGO, CameLIGO, and ReasonLIGO to Vim.
+This plugin adds support for PascaLIGO, Cameligo to Vim.

 Syntax highlighting is supported out-of-the box.
 Language features are provided via LSP.
 The language server (`ligo-squirrel`) should be installed separately.
 See the [README](../../../../lsp/README.md) for `ligo-squirrel` for instructions.

 ## Installation
 Simply copy the plugin to the `~/.vim/pack` directory:
 ```
 mkdir -p ~/.vim/pack
 cp -rv <path-to-ligo-repo>/tools/vim/ligo ~/.vim/pack/ligo